 Good food in Rome is everywhere, and you are bound to find something that will satisfy your taste buds.

-Food in Rome is unique and there is little doubt that eating is one of the best things to do in Rome.
-You are bound to heave heard about some of its more famous dishes such as “spaghetti alla carbonara”; but others will sound completely new to you.
-Yet, you should try them.
+Eating is easily one of the best things to do in Rome.
+While you are bound to heave heard about some of its more famous dishes such as “spaghetti alla carbonara,” others aren’t popular overseas – so a trip to Rome will give you the chance of discovering new flavors.

-Roman cuisine is earthy, simple and yet full of flavor.
-Mouthwatering dishes are created using only a handful of ingredients which are paired so well that they will send your tastebuds to heaven.
+Roman cuisine is earthy based on the use of a few, simple ingredients paired so well that they will send your tastebuds to heaven.
 These dishes are the proof that the key to good food is using just the right amount of very high quality local ingredients.

 The Best Food In Rome: All The Dishes You Should Try